SamG101-Developer/SPP-Primer-3/Writerside/topics/Concurrency.md

 <secondary-label ref="feature-not-impl-yet"/>

-For single-gen coroutines, the `BorrowXXX` type can be used, to skip over the semantics of a generator.
-For example, with the `RefSlot`'s borrow methods, the `BorrowRef` type is used.
-If the `Gen` types were used, then the following code would be required:
+The `BorrowXXX` types are private to the STL, and can only be used by using the `RefSlot` type.
+This forces all runtime borrows to adhere to memory mutability exclusivity checks.
+The point of these borrow types is to skip boilerplate code found in generators, when there is only going to be 1 value:

+Instead of having to write the following for every `RefSlot` access:

 ```
 let generator = value.borrow_ref()